SillyFreak/typst-alexandria/docs/manual.typ

 = Introduction

-_Alexandria_ allows adding multiple bibliographies to the same document.
-Its two main functions are #ref-fn("alexandria()") and #ref-fn("bibliographyx()").
+_Alexandria_ enables multiple bibliographies in the same Typst document.

+#ref-fn("alexandria()") function declares that a group of bibliographical entries will be associated with a user-specified prefix (e.g. `x-`).
+Now, to reference an entry from a specific group, one has to add its prefix (e.g. `@x-quark` instead of `@quark`).
+The document may contain multiple #ref-fn("alexandria()") calls that declare multiple bibliographical groups, each with its own unique prefix.
+Importantly, #ref-fn("alexandria()") has to be called before any of its bibliographical entries are referenced in the document.
+#ref-fn("bibliographyx()") function is an extension of Typst-native #ref-fn("bibliography()") function that generates a bibliography limited to a specific prefix.

 Typical usage would look something like this:

 #context crudo.join(
   main: -1,